SystemRage/py-kms/docs/Getting Started.md

 _Please note that any architecture other than the classic `amd64` is slightly bigger (~4 MB), caused by the use of qemu during building._

 #### Docker Compose
-You can use docker-compose instead of Dockerfile, so you do not need to respecify your settings again and again.
-The following compose file will deploy the `latest` image into your local directory.
+You can use docker-compose instead of building and running the Dockerfile, so you do not need to respecify your settings again and again.
+The following Docker Compose file will deploy the `latest` image with the log into your local directory.
 ```yaml
 version: '3'